Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

-Tab.~\ref{table:poisson_denoising} presents a quantitative performance comparison of the different approaches using the standard measure of peak-signal-to-noise-ratio (PSNRs).
-The methods we chose for comparison in Tab.~\ref{table:poisson_denoising} represent, to our best knowledge, the state-of-the-art results of Poisson denoising for different peak values.
-As can be observed, P-MCA produces competitive results but can be outperformed by BM3D, VST+BM3D, I+VST+BM3D, P$^4$IP or DenoiseNet.
-At closer inspection, these five approaches are all using considerable fine-tuning specific to images.
-Also the first four algorithms are based on a Gaussian assumption (potentially after preprocessing).
-P-MCA is like SPDA and NLSPCA not tailored to images.
+As it can be observed in Tab.~\ref{table:poisson_denoising}, P-MCA produces competitive results and, in some cases, outperforms the other models; but it can also be outperformed, e.g., by I+VST+BM3D, DenoiseNet or DCEA-UN in different settings.
+At a closer inspection, however, these approaches are using considerable fine-tuning specific to images.
+Furthermore, the major difference compared to DenoiseNet or DCEA-UN is their supervised settings where they use clean (non-noisy) data for training.
+P-MCA is, like SPDA and NLSPCA, not tailored to images.
 All these three approaches also have in common that they are directly based on the assumption of a Poisson distribution for the observables.
-While both NLSPCA and SPDA assume a linear superposition link to the natural parameters, P-MCA assumes a maximum superposition for the Poisson mean.
-Considering Tab.~\ref{table:poisson_denoising}, P-MCA shows in comparison to SPDA and NLSPCA improved performance in terms of PSNR values in five out of the six investigated settings.
-Such improvements for one example of the exponential family (P-MCA) may argue in favor of the general approach represented by the proposed latent variable model and its optimization based on Theorem~1.
-Furthermore, even compared to approaches such as BM3D, VST+BM3D, I+VST+BM3D, P$^4$IP or DenoiseNet, which are image specific and highly optimized for denoising tasks, P-MCA shows comparable results.
-Fig.~\ref{fig:Poisson_denoising} further illustrates the reconstructed house, cameraman and peppers images using the P-MCA model.
-The estimated house image can be further compared with Fig.~9 depicted in \cite{giryes2014sparsity} which presents the results of BM3D, SPDA and NLSPCA methods.
+Considering Tab.~\ref{table:poisson_denoising}, P-MCA shows, in comparison to SPDA and NLSPCA, improved performance in terms of PSNR values in many of the investigated settings (especially at very low peak values).
+Such improvements for one example of the exponential family (P-MCA) may argue in favor of the general approach represented by the proposed LVMs and their optimization based on Theorems~\ref{theorem1} and \ref{theorem2}.
+It should be mentioned that we did not rigorously optimize the performance of the P-MCA model (and the other EF-MCA algorithms applied here) using, e.g., extensive parameter tuning.
+In general, task performance could be improved, e.g., by exploiting task-specific patch-averaging procedures or additional methods to avoid local optima.